RelationRx/pyrelational/docs/source/notes/using_your_own_strategy.rst

     import torch
     import numpy as np
-    from pyrelational.informativeness.regression import greedy
-    from pyrelational.informativeness.task_agnostic import representative_sampling
+    from pyrelational.informativeness import regression_greedy_score
     from pyrelational.strategies.generic_al_strategy import GenericActiveLearningStrategy

     class EpsilonGreedyStrategy(GenericActiveLearningStrategy):
         """
-        Implements a strategy that combines least_confidence scorer with representative sampling.
-        To this end, 10 times more samples than requested are selected based on least_confidence scorer, the list is then reduced based on representative_sampling.
+        Implements an epsilon-greedy strategy, whereby a percentage of the samples to annotate are selected randomly while the remaining are selected greedily.
         """

         def __init(self, datamanager, model):